How to build the Windows version

 - Click on configure.
 You will be asked to create the directory (yes), then for your VS version.
 Make sure to select the right version (be aware of the easy to confuse version numbers: VS 2013 = version 12).
 Click on configure, then generate.
 This will create the directory 'bld', and a VS solution in that directory.

 - In Visual Studio open the project file generated in the 'bld' folder.
+Make sure to compile for 32-bit (64-bit compilation is not supported atm).

 - In the upper set of toolbars, select the dropdown menu for Solution Configurations and select “Release.”
 If you are a developer, you might want to use the “debug” configuration, but it does have decreased performance.